 • The Startup Disk is where your operating systems and files are stored.
 Over time, your Startup Disk may fill up with unnecessary junk and files.
 You should check your Startup Disk to determine what is taking up space.

-• If you have a lot of pictures, videos, and documents, you can save space by moving those to an external backup or iCloud.
+• If you have a lot of pictures, videos, and documents, you can save space by moving them to an external backup or iCloud.

 • The Trash can take up a lot of space, so you should make sure to empty it often.
 Unwanted programs and apps can consume valuable space, too, so you can clear up space by removing them.